carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 ---------------------------

 If you have the LLVM distribution, you will need to unpack it before you can begin to compile it.
-LLVM is distributed as a set of two files: the LLVM suite and the LLVM GCC front end compiled for your platform.
-There is an additional test suite that is optional.
-Each file is a TAR archive that is compressed with the gzip program.
+LLVM is distributed as a number of different subprojects.
+Each one has its own download which is a TAR archive that is compressed with the gzip program.

 The files are as follows, with *x.y* marking the version number: